David E. Kirkland

 - Kirkland, D. (2009).
 Shaping the digital pen: Media literacy, youth culture, and Myspace.
 Youth Media Reporter, pp. 188-200.

-- Zhao, Y., Kirkland, D., & Lustick, D. (2007).
+- Zhao, Y., Kirkland, D., and Lustick, D. (2007).
 Introduction.
-In Y. Zhao, D. Lustick, & W. Yang (eds.), Government, assessment and accountability in the United States: A primer for Chinese educational leaders.
+In Y. Zhao, D. Lustick, and W. Yang (eds.), Government, assessment and accountability in the United States: A primer for Chinese educational leaders.
 Shanghai: East China Normal University Press.
 English version is also available at: (link)

 - Kirkland, D. (2006).
 The Boys in the Hood: Exploring literacy in the lives of Six Urban Adolescent Black Males.
-Unpublished Dissertation, Michigan State University, East Lansing.
+Unpublished Dissertation, Michigan State University, East Lansing, MI.

 - Please see attached CV for complete list of publications, presentations, and courses taught.